semantic-flow/sflo/documentation/task.2025-11-24-replace-monotonic-v-n-snapshots-with-human-readable-weave-labels.md

 The ontology groundwork is complete:
 - `sflo:weaveLabel` property exists for human-readable labels
 - `sflo:sequenceNumber` property exists for monotonic ordering
-- `sflo:previousSnapshot` property exists for snapshot linking
+- `sflo:previousVersion` property exists for version linking
-- FlowShot terminology (Snapshot/DefaultShot/WorkingShot) is established in the ontology
+- FlowSlice terminology (Version/DefaultSlice/WorkingSlice) is established in the ontology

 This task focuses on **documentation consistency** and **ontology verification**.